MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 1. Select the three dots in the upper-right corner of the **Dynamics 365 Commerce connection** pane, and then select **Disconnect**.
 2. Select **Continue** to disconnect.

- 	In the following screenshot, the data lake that was originally connected to this Fraud Protection loss prevention capability has been successfully disconnected.
+ 	The data lake that was originally connected to this Fraud Protection loss prevention capability is disconnected.

 #### Reconnect to Commerce

 1. Select **Connect to data**.
 2. Enter the details that were created for the Commerce environment (data lake) during the initial setup.
-(See step 4 in the Connect loss prevention to data from Commerce section earlier in this document.)
+(See step 4 in the [Connect loss prevention to data from Commerce](promocode-set-up-loss-prevention.md#connect-loss-prevention-to-data-from-commerce) section earlier in this document.)
 3. Select **Connect**.

 When the connection is successful, the process of syncing to acquire the data and update the reports immediately starts again.